 Pollinators like wild bees have a vital 'pollination service' role in orchards, with almost all fruit resulting from pollination by a bee or other insect.
-In turn, fruit trees provide nectar and pollen, essential for the survival of these important insects.
+In turn, fruit trees provide nectar and pollen, essential

 Why are traditional orchards in trouble?